 Technology in the classroom has been found to increase peer collaboration, active student learning, participation, and enhance student interaction and feedback on student comprehension of theoretical content (Revell & McCurry, 2010).
 The ‘flipped classroom’ approach, in which the students are actively engaged in collaborative learning in the classroom setting, has been found to increase student engagement.
 The author built on this pedagogical approach and integrated the use of interactive technology to enhance the flipped classroom experience.
 This poster will provide an overview of an interactive technological student response program.
 The App based program is free to for use by students, and can be used with either phone, tablet, or a web-based login using a computer.
 The aim of using the technological student response system is to enhance student involvement and utilize in-process evaluation to provide instant student feedback on their application of knowledge.
 To date, there is limited empirical evidence in regards to the effectiveness of interactive technology in Practical Nursing education.
 Therefore, additional research is needed to evaluate student response in the integration of these interactive learning and assessment tools.

-Klaske Rheubottom RN., BScN., MScN is a full-time faculty member in the school of nursing at the Woodstock-Oxford Regional campus.
+Klaske Rheubottom RN., BScN., MScN is a full-time faculty member in the school of nursing at the Woodstock-Oxford Regional campus of Fanshawe College.
 Klaske co-ordinates the Personal Support Worker and Early Childhood Education Program and is a professor in the Practical Nursing program.
 Klaske maintains current in her practice as a labour and delivery nurse.
 Her educational focus is on innovate teaching/learning delivery methods to enhance student success and engagement.